Preparing to register as a financial service provider

 How to apply

 When you've gathered all the information you need, you can begin your application.
-To find out how, please refer to our guides for individuals and entities.

-Criminal history checks
+- Criminal history checks

-Financial advice providers engaging financial advisers
+- Requirements for financial advice providers and financial advisers